telerik/ajax-docs/api/server/Telerik.Web.UI/RadWizardStep.md

             		If the DisabledImageUrl property is not set the value of the ImageUrl will be used instead.

+###  DisplayCancelButton `Boolean`

+Gets or sets the display cancel button.

+###  Height `Unit`

+Gets or sets the height of the Web server control.

+###  HoveredImageUrl `String`

+Gets or sets the URL to an image which is displayed when the
+            	user hovers the current step with the mouse.

+#### Remarks
+Use the HoveredImageUrl property to specify a custom image that will be
+            		displayed when the user hovers the step with the mouse.
+Setting the HoveredImageUrl property required the ImageUrl property to be set beforehand.

+            		If the HoveredImageUrl property is not set the value of the ImageUrl will be used instead.

+###  ImageUrl `String`

+Gets or sets the URL to an image which is displayed next to the text of a step.

+#### Remarks
+Use the ImageUrl property to specify a custom image that will be
+            	displayed before the text of the current step.

+###  Index `Int32`

+Gets the zero-based index of the current RadWizardStep object.

 ###  SpriteCssClass `String`

 Gets or sets the Cascading Style Sheet (CSS) class